papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/overview.md

     2. Choose the **hrmpInitOpenChannel** extrinsic
     3. Fill in the parameters
         - **recipient** - parachain ID
-        - **proposedMaxCapacity** - number of messages that can be pending in the channel at once
+        - **proposedMaxCapacity** - max number of messages that can be pending in the channel at once
-        - **proposedMaxMessageSize** - message size that could be put into the channel
+        - **proposedMaxMessageSize** - max message size that could be put into the channel
     4. Copy the encoded call data
     ![](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/hrmp-channels/hrmp-channels-5.webp)

+#### Step 3 - Submit XCM to Initiate Channel

 ## Opening HRMP Channels with System Parachains